PennLINC/CuBIDS/docs/installation.rst

     $ npm install -g bids-validator@1.7.2

-In our example walkthrough, we use ``bids-validator`` v1.7.2. using a different version of the validator may result in slightly different validation CSV printouts, but ``CuBIDS`` is compatible with all versions of the validator at or above v1.6.2.
+In our example walkthrough, we use ``bids-validator`` v1.7.2. using a different version of the validator may result in slightly different validation tsv printouts, but ``CuBIDS`` is compatible with all versions of the validator at or above v1.6.2.

 We also recommend using ``CuBIDS`` with the optional ``DatLad`` version control capabilities.